jagercode/hdf5.net/Hdf5.net.utest/notes.md

 Maybe:
   5. Slices / partial reads [S]
   6. Extra sugar: add group, add dataset and add attribute short cut methods on Group and DataSet [C]
+  7. DimensionScale (might be renamed to DimensionAxis or just plain Axis for user clarity)

 Not planned: